-The reported increase of geriatric involvement on the ED aligns with the idea of rethinking structures and procedures to optimize care for vulnerable older adults.
-As the classic ED model focuses on rapid assessment and referral, an evolution toward a geriatric ED care line, that addresses complexities among older patients, seems desirable.
-Providing continuity of care after the ED visit is an essential component of these initiatives, for both inpatients and patients discharged to primary care [29, 31, 40, 41].
-For this purpose, a follow-up contact and/or a Comprehensive Geriatric Assessment can be planned in a geriatric day hospital.
+The reported increase of geriatric involvement on the ED aligns with the idea of rethinking structures and processes to optimise care for vulnerable older adults.
+As the classic ED model focuses on rapid assessment and referral; an evolution towards a geriatric ED care model, that addresses complexities among older patients, seems desirable.
+Providing continuity of care after the ED visit is an essential component of these initiatives, for both inpatients and patients discharged [29, 31, 40, 41].
+For this purpose, a follow-up can be planned in a geriatric day hospital.
 This study demonstrated that already most of the surveyed hospitals allow a referral by the ED or by the general practitioner to the geriatric day hospital.
 Rapid geriatric evaluation in these outpatient clinics might prevent some of the frequent reported emergency (re)admission(s).
-General practitioners and Emergency physicians should be better informed about the assessment and care possibilities in geriatric day hospitals to avoid parallel emergency visits to day hospitals overwhelming the limited geriatric resources.
-GS have to take responsibility to ensure that general practitioners as well as ED caregivers are well informed about how to refer and what the criteria are.

-The main limitation of this study is that - although the primary aim of the study was to involve the opinions of the heads of the EDs – analysis of the ED physicians’ views was not feasible due to non-response or many missing data.
-The reason for this low response is related to a political disagreement apart from this study, and as a consequence limits the generalization and confirmation of the results.
+The main limitation of this study is that analysis of the ED physicians’ views was not feasible due to non-response or many missing data.
+The reason for this low response is related to a political disagreement apart from this study, and as a consequence limits the generalisation and confirmation of the results.

-Although the questionnaire was addressed by email, with a 4-week electronic reminder, to all Belgian GS heads in their main language (Dutch or French), the response rate of the survey was moderate (49%).
+Although the questionnaire was addressed by email, with an electronic reminder, to all Belgian GS heads in their main language (Dutch or French), the response rate of the survey was moderate (49%).
 The GS heads who returned a complete survey may have different practices and opinions on EDs than the ones who did not respond.
 The response rate was similar in the three different regions of Belgium (Flanders, Brussels, and Wallonia).
 Five of the seven university hospitals participated and so academic centres may have been over-represented.
 As university hospitals often have more resources and another organisation of care, readers should consider possible overrepresentation of innovative care models.

 Finally, a newly developed questionnaire was used.
 Although its content and face validity was evaluated by experts, lack of testing other psychometric properties, i.e. inter and intra-reliability, could have affected the results.
 Nonetheless this study has the advantage to highlight some key aspects on the current collaboration between ED and GS in the management of older people in Belgium.